 To commemorate this tradition, a 105 mm field gun is still fired from Mills Mount Battery at 1 pm, everyday except Sunday, Christmas Day, and Good Friday (a seriously touching tribute).

-***If I were you I would head over to Edinburgh Castle for the One o’clock gun and then have High Tea after (I had High Tea earlier than this but that’s because I’m a weird American.
+***If I were you I would head over to Edinburgh Castle for the One o’clock gun and then have afternoon tea (I had afternoon tea earlier but that’s because I’m a weird American.
 LoL)

 ***The museum is open everyday from 9:30 am to 5:00 pm, with hours extended until 6 pm in the summer (April 1 – September 30).
 Budget about two – three hours for your visit and be aware that the last admission is an hour before close.